 - To better understand your preferences so that we can deliver content via our website(s) and Services that we believe will be relevant and interesting to you.

-We will perform analyses based on our legitimate interest to fulfill your contract, and performance of the contract.
-We will provide personalized services either with your consent or because we have a legitimate interest to fulfill your contract.
+We will perform analyses based on our legitimate interest and/or to fulfill your contract, and performance of the contract.
+We will provide personalized services either with your consent, because we have a legitimate interest and/or to fulfill your contract.

 Allowing you to participate in sweepstakes, contests or other promotions.

 - We may offer you the opportunity to participate in a sweepstakes, contest or other promotion.

 - Some of these promotions have additional rules containing information about how we will use and disclose your Personal Information.

 We use this information to manage our contractual relationship with you, or in some cases, based on your consent or our legitimate interest and/or to fulfill your contract.